 Thursday, June 25, 2020

-The School of Communication at Simon Fraser University stands in solidarity with Black Lives Matter and anti-racist movements in the United States, Canada, and elsewhere in the world that have arisen in condemnation of the recent murders of Breonna Taylor, Ahmauid Arbery, George Floyd, and Rayshard Brooks.
+The School of Communication at Simon Fraser University, with the support of the School’s Graduate Caucus, stands in solidarity with Black Lives Matter and anti-racist movements in the United States, Canada, and elsewhere in the world that have arisen in condemnation of the recent murders of Breonna Taylor, Ahmauid Arbery, George Floyd, and Rayshard Brooks.
 In recent months we have also seen the rise of anti-Asian violence in the context of COVID-19.
 These crises are taking place as Black and Indigenous people in Canada continue to be killed in circumstances involving the police: the growing list includes D’Andre Campbell, Eishia Hudson, Jason Collins, Stewart Kevin Andrews, Everett Patrick, Regis-Korchinki-Paquet, Chantel Moore, and Rodney Levi.
 We are outraged at these violations of their humanity and human rights, and we stand in support of their families, loved ones, and communities.

 We acknowledge that the violence against Black women, men, children, and LGBTQ+ people is rooted in global systems of white privilege, which is premised on genocidal colonial violence and dispossession.
 We recognize that our actions to stop the violence against Black communities must be allied with efforts against racist conditions that threaten the lives, prosperity, and dignity of all Black, Indigenous, and People of Colour (BIPOC).
 As a School, we are committed to working in alliance with Black Lives Matter, Indigenous Nations, Asian Canadians, Muslim Canadians and other groups organizing against racist policies and practices while supporting their intersectional movements for freedom, liberation, and justice.